An idyllic landscape, picturesque villages, a rich culture, and multiple tourist attractions, that’s what you can find here.

 The forest is also surrounded by even bigger cities, including Basel in Switzerland to the south, Karlsruhe to the north, and Stuttgart to the northeast.

 The west of the Black forest consists of the Rhine Valley and here we can find the French city of Strasbourg.
-The most famous landmark in this city is Strasbourg Cathedral, one of the most amazing churches in the world of which constructed started in the year 1015 and completed in the 15th century.
+The most famous landmark in this city is Strasbourg Cathedral, one of the most amazing churches in the world of which was constructed started in the year 1015 and completed in the 15th century.

 From the western slopes of the Black Forest, Strasbourg Cathedral can see towering above the surrounding landscape.